AliSoftware/OHHTTPStubs/README.md

         return [OHHTTPStubsResponse responseWithFile:@"response.json" contentType:@"text/json" responseTime:2.0];
     }];

-This will return the `NSData` corresponding to the content of the `"response.json"` file (that must be in your bundle) with a `"Content-Type"` header of `"text/json"` in the HTTP response, after 2 seconds.
+With this code, every network request will return a stubbed response containing the content of the `"response.json"` file (which must be in your bundle) with a `"Content-Type"` header of `"text/json"` in the HTTP response, after 2 seconds.

 ##### We can also conditionally stub only certain requests, like this: